 David W. Hogg's main research interests are in observational cosmology, especially approaches that use galaxies (including our own Milky Way) to infer the physical properties of the Universe.
-He also works on exoplanet measurement and discovery.
-In both areas, he is interested in developing the engineering systems that make these projects possible, for his group and for the astrophysics community as a whole.
-His research is supported by New York University, NASA, the NSF, and the Humboldt Foundation.
+He also works on models of stellar spectroscopy and exoplanet measurement and discovery.
+In all areas, he is interested in developing the engineering systems that make these projects possible, for his group and for the astrophysics community as a whole.
+His research is or has been recently supported by New York University, NASA, the NSF, the Moore Foundation, the Sloan Foundation, the Humboldt Foundation, and the Simons Foundation.